jclouds/jclouds-site/guides/rackspace.md

 Your feedback is appreciated!
 If you have specific issues with Rackspace support in jclouds, we'd prefer that you file an issue via [JIRA](https://issues.apache.org/jira/browse/JCLOUDS).

-For general feedback and support requests, send an email to: [sdk-support@rackspace.com](mailto:sdk-support@rackspace.com)
+For general feedback and support requests, please join the [jclouds community](/community/).